ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 hosts won't work out of the box with domain based modules.
 The Vagrantfile at `ansible-windows <https://github.com/jborean93/ansible-windows/tree/master/vagrant>`_ can be used to create a test domain environment to be used in Ansible.
-This repo contains 3 files which are used by both Ansible and Vagrant to create multiple Windows hosts in a domain environment.
+This repo contains three files which are used by both Ansible and Vagrant to create multiple Windows hosts in a domain environment.
 These files are:

 - ``Vagrantfile``: The Vagrant file that reads the inventory setup of ``inventory.yml`` and provisions the hosts that are required